5mehulhelp5/daffodil/libs/design/src/atoms/form/error-message/README.md

-# Error Message
+# Error message
-`<daff-error-message>` is a component that works alongside the `<daff-form-field>` component to style and place the error message and its associated form control element appropriately.
+Error message that works alongside the Form Field component to style and place the error message and its associated form control element appropriately.

 ## Usage